-Rating A Rating B Rating C selects and uses appropriate equipment and technologies to design, measure, test, experiment and build circuits and technologies to design, measure, test, test, experiment and build circuits and determines and safety ing using appropriate and technologies to design, measure, technologies to design, measure experiment and build circuits in context technologies to design, measure, technologies to design, measure experiment and build circuits in context identifies hazards, and determines and applies health and safety procedures, including using appropriate personal identifies hazards, and determines and responsibly applies health and safety procedures, including using appropriate personal protective equipment (PPE) anticipates and identifies faults, and devises and evaluates tests or procedures to locate and correct them anticipates and identifies most faults, and conducts a range of tests or procedures to locate and correct them recognises and identifies faults in circuits, and undertakes tests to locate and correct them uses, devises, expands upon and evaluates a systematic approach to solving design problems (e.g. block diagrams) uses, devises and evaluates a systematic approach to solving design problems (e.g. block diagrams) selects and uses an appropriate approach to solve design problems completes construction projects with neat, durable and functional joints, connections and presentation. completes construction projects with neat and functional joints, connections and presentation. completes construction projects with mostly functional joints and connections with limited attention to presentation.
+Rating A Rating B Rating C selects and uses appropriate equipment and technologies to design, measure, test, experiment and build circuits selects and uses appropriate equipment and technologies to design, measure, test, experiment and build circuits identifies and uses equipment and technologies to design, measure, test, experiment and build circuits in a given context identifies hazards, and determines and responsibly applies health and safety procedures, including using appropriate personal protective equipment (PPE) identifies hazards, and determines and applies health and safety procedures, including using appropriate personal protective equipment (PPE) identifies hazards, and avoid serious risks when applying health and safety procedures including using appropriate personal protective equipment (PPE) anticipates and identifies faults, and devises and evaluates tests or procedures to locate and correct them ests or procedures and conducts a range of tests or and undertakes tests to locate and e uses, devises, expands upon and evaluates a systematic approach to solving design problems (e.g. block diagrams) uses, devises and evaluates a systematic approach to solving design problems (e.g. block diagrams) selects and uses an appropriate approach to solve design problems completes construction projects with neat, durable and functional joints, connections and presentation. completes construction projects with neat and functional joints, connections and presentation. completes construction projects with mostly functional joints and connections with limited attention to presentation.